SDG 2 – Zero Hunger

 KfW projects for agricultural development tackle the fight against hunger from three perspectives: improving self-sufficiency in food, increasing income from agriculture and increasing food production for local, national and international markets.
 In addition to these structure-building projects, the development bank is also involved in the area of emergency food aid.

-KfW will be represented at International Green Week (IGW) in Berlin from 17 to 26 January 2020.
-We are looking forward to the opportunity to answer questions from interested visitors about our activities in the fight against hunger around the world.
+KfW were represented at International Green Week (IGW) in Berlin from 17 to 26 January 2020.
+We have used the opportunity to answer questions from interested visitors about our activities in the fight against hunger around the world.